 - Aid in treatment planning: X-ray images can help physicians create a treatment plan by identifying the location and extent of a problem.
 This allows them to plan the most appropriate course of action such as surgery, radiation therapy, or other appropriate treatments that can help improve the patient’s condition.

 - To register for My Humber Health, our secure online patient portal, please click here.

 - To request access to your medical records, please access our Health Records Department.

-- Humber River Hospital patients can view, share and permanently store their medical imaging and reports by using PocketHealth!PocketHealth is a secure online platform that allows patients to access their medical imaging records as soon as they’re finalized anytime and on any device.
+- Humber River Health patients can view, share and permanently store their medical imaging and reports by using PocketHealth!PocketHealth is a secure online platform that allows patients to access their medical imaging records as soon as they’re finalized anytime and on any device.
 To access your images and reports please visit our partner site, PocketHealth, by clicking here.
 There is a fee to sign up.
 Once you’ve signed up, your imaging will be uploaded within 24-48 hours.
-For more information, please visit our website or contact PocketHealth directly at 1-855-381-8522 or email@example.com.
+For more information, please visit our website or contact PocketHealth directly at 1-855-381-8522 or firstname.lastname@example.org.